 Doctors said that one of the most common myths among couples undergoing IVF treatment is the fear of embryo suffering detachment after being implanted in the uterus if a woman does not undertake bed rest.

-"The couples need to be educated and told that the human body is made with great accuracy and sense.
-The embryo transferred in the uterus after the procedure can not come out, be it a natural pregnancy or through IVF treatment," said Sagarika Aggarwal, an IVF expert at the city-based IVF Hospital.
+“The couples need to be educated and told that the human body is made with great accuracy and sense.
+The embryo transferred in the uterus after the procedure can not come out, be it a natural pregnancy or through IVF treatment”.

-"A woman can easily walk out of the clinic immediately after having an embryo transfer without facing any difficulties," she said.
+“A woman can easily walk out of the clinic immediately after having an embryo transfer without facing any difficulties”.

-According to Aggarwal, who was part of the research, physical activities a day after the transfer also helps in reducing stress.
+According to the doctors, who were part of the research, physical activities a day after the transfer also helps in reducing stress.

-"Encouraging the patients to resume their daily routine activities soon after the transfer helps them to cope up with the treatment anxiety," said Joshi.
+“Encouraging the patients to resume their daily routine activities soon after the transfer helps them to cope up with the treatment anxiety”.